How to Keep Your Dog Safe From Heatstroke This Summer

 Leaving a dog in the car with “the windows cracked”

-It isn’t safe to leave dogs in a car, even in mild temperatures.
-Here’s the math: When left in a car on a relatively cool 75-degree day, the temperature within a vehicle can increase an average of 40 degrees Fahrenheit within one hour.
-That equates to 115 degrees Fahrenheit in the car, whether the windows are “cracked” or not.
+Even in mild temperatures, it isn’t safe to leave dogs in a car — full stop.
+On a relatively cool 75-degree day, the temperature inside a car can increase an average of 40 degrees Fahrenheit within one hour.
+That means it can reach temperatures of 115 degrees Fahrenheit in the car, whether the windows are cracked or not.

 Leaving an animal in any enclosed space where this is no cooling system